 Statistics reported in the "on-campus" category include those crimes occurring on property owned or controlled by the campus that is within the contiguous geographic area of the campus.
 The College does not recognize any student organizations that control or own any buildings or property off campus.
-Reported crime statistics include incidents that occurred at non-campus property (property owned or operated by the college but not within the main campus's contiguous borders).
+Reported crime statistics include incidents occurring at non-campus property (property owned or operated by the College but not within the main campus' contiguous borders).
 This includes the President's House.